 Another option is shade cloth, which despite the name, lets sun through, but will reduce the amount of sun beneath it to create a somewhat shady area.
 Shade cloth also is porous, so it will let water through.

-A well-ventilated coop provides shade--put an easy-to-read thermometer inside so you can monitor the heat and adjust ventilation if needed during heatwaves.
+A well-ventilated coop can also provide shade.
+Put an easy-to-read thermometer inside so you can monitor the heat and adjust ventilation if needed during heatwaves.

 Chickens need plenty of fresh water no matter what the weather.
 In hot weather, place buckets of cold water in the shade instead of the sun and consider adding ice cubes.
-We set out multiple two-gallon buckets (filled fresh daily) in the shade, and a five-gallon lidded bucket with water nozzles on the bottom hanging from the fence.
+Set out multiple freshly filled buckets in the shade, and create several watering stations if possible.

 In really hot weather, hose off the coop roof to lower the temperature.
 Consider a baby pool with a couple inches of water in it for chickens to wade in.

+Another option is a water misters.
 A water mister will cool the air around it by 10 or more degrees, and will make nearby ground moist and cool.
 Bonus: moist ground is good bug hunting ground for chickens.
+Another bonus: humans love misters on hot days too!

-You need to be careful in putting any electric appliance outside (such as hanging from a run fence) because of the risk of electric shock.
-Please consult a professional to make sure motor housings are okay in dusty areas and that everything is properly grounded to eliminate fire and shock hazards, and that electric cords are safe from pecking.
+Always be careful when adding any electrical appliance outside because of the risk of electric shock.
+Consult a professional to make sure motor housings are okay in dusty areas and that everything is properly grounded to eliminate fire and shock hazards, and keep electric cords safe from pecking.

 A well-ventilated coop with good airflow will allow hot air to rise and will have enough openings for fresh air intake.
 Ventilation is important in summer and winter.
 As always, openings should be screened with hardware cloth for safety (not chicken wire and not window screening).

 What about air conditioning in your backyard coop?
 An air conditioner might be a solution in a really hot climate or for super hot days.
-Kelly Liston of Oh Lardy put AC in her Phoenix, Arizona, coop.
+Of course, this solution is much more expensive than the others, but if you've got the money to burn, go for it!

 Dust bathing in shade is one way to for chickens to keep their cool in summer heat.
 A foot or so below the surface, the soil is cooler than the air temperature.